danr/rawfp-web/index.md

 Technology](http://www.chalmers.se), where cutting egde functional programming research such as [DSLs](dsl.html) solves practical real-world problems in our two tracks: the [telecom industry](telecom.html) and the [automobile industry](automotive.html).
+The project is funded by the [Swedish Foundation for Strategic Research](http://www.stratresearch.se/en/).